Normalizing the Little Lies That Support the Big Lie

 Republicans will look foolish, or worse, to swing voters if they refight 2020 in 2022.
 They can truthfully say that Democrats used lawsuits to exploit the pandemic to change the election rules in some states.
 They can also say Democratic judges on the Pennsylvania Supreme Court let Democrats get away with it.
 Democrats did a better job of exploiting the pandemic election rules than did the GOP.

 No one who is paying even a little bit of attention could write those words and sincerely believe them.
 The Pennsylvania Supreme Court did not "let Democrats get away with" anything.
-The Court found that a law that the commonwealth's Republican-led legislature had passed overwhelmingly in 2019 was challenged too late, and they dismissed the suit as an exercise of their equitable powers (which means that they did so only after being sure that the dismissal did not perpetrate an injustice).
+The Court found that a law that the commonwealth's Republican-led legislature had passed overwhelmingly in 2019 was challenged too late, and they dismissed the suit in an exercise of their equitable powers (which means that they did so only after being sure that the dismissal did not perpetrate an injustice).

 Democrats, in other words, did not "exploit" the pandemic; or if they did, this is not evidence of it (nor has any other evidence been presented).
 Where they could, they responded to a once-in-a-century public health crisis by trying to allow people to vote without having to put at risk their own lives or those of their fellow citizens.
 But again, it was Republicans who had acted in Pennsylvania, pre-pandemic.